top of page

 Alfred James Dixon 1886 - 1935

 Jimmy to his friends, AJ in the press of his time, managed to live his short life to the full but died early, before his full potential could be uncovered.
 He lived fast and he lived hard.
 But above all, he had fun, until cancer took over his life.
+He was a chain smoker and died of stomach cancer.

-Jimmy was born 21 October 1886 at 11 Stratford Place, Pancras, the son of Alfred Archer Dixon, a publican and Fanny Law, daughter of Richard Law.
-Richard was the publican of the Hare and Hounds in Layer Breton in Essex and had fought at the Battle of Sebastopol in the Crimea on board HMS Rodney.
-Educated at Ongar Academy, he completed an apprenticeship with a railway company.
-He attended Ongar Grammar School as a border, but there are no records to tell us what sort of student he was.
-Like any child, he must have been aware of the rapidly changing environment around him, as the nineteenth century drew to a close.
-It was at this time that many of the most important inventions were in the making - automobiles, flying machines, radio and the like.
-It must have been a very exciting time to be growing up.
-We have no records of Jimmy’s school days, except that family stories that come down to us say Ongar Grammar School was an extremely tough school to attend.
-As the century turned, Jimmy was fourteen years old.
-In the next few years he took a great interest in motorcycles and racing.
+After leaving school Jimmy took a great interest in motorcycles and racing.
 There was no way that he could have afforded the lifestyle that he followed, so his father must have bankrolled him.
-After leaving school he joined the British Railways and trained as an engineer at the Stratford Sheds.
-His father, of course was an important official in the railways. and although Jimmy did not want to work on the railways, his father insisted upon it.
+After leaving school he joined British Railways (It wasn't called British Railways in this days) and trained as an engineer at the Stratford Sheds.
+His father, of course, was an important official in the railways. and although Jimmy did not want to work there, his father insisted upon it.
 In those days youngsters didn't have a great deal of freedom in choosing their careers.
-Jimmy’s father stipulated that unless he completed his apprenticeship he would not support his racing career.
-He did complete the apprenticeship and his dad did bankroll him.
-From reading Motor Cycle magazine and from searching the internet, I have identified the many events and dates that Jimmy took part in.
-There were probably many more, but I live in the Outback of Australia, and so I have no access to official records.
+Jimmy’s father stipulated that unless he completed his apprenticeship he would not support his racing career, Mac told me.
+Jimmy did complete the apprenticeship and his dad did bankroll him.
+From reading Motor Cycle magazine and from searching the internet, I have identified some of the many events and dates that Jimmy took part in.

 Jimmy's motorcycle career